Congress of the Confederation: History

 The Congress of the Confederation continued to conduct business for another month after setting the various dates.
 On October 10, 1788, Congress formed a quorum for the last time; afterward, although delegates would occasionally appear, there were never enough to officially conduct business.
 The last meeting of the Continental Congress was held March 2, 1789, two days before the new Constitutional government took over; only one member was present at said meeting, Philip Pell, an ardent Anti-Federalist and opponent of the Constitution, who was accompanied by the Congressional secretary.
 Pell oversaw the meeting and adjourned the Congress sine die.

 Presiding officer

 The Continental Congress was presided over by a president (referred to in many official records as President of the United States in Congress Assembled), who was a member of Congress elected by the other delegates to serve as a neutral discussion moderator during meetings.
 Elected to a non-renewable one-year term, this person also chaired the Committee of the States when Congress was in recess and performed other administrative functions.
-He was not, however, an executive in the way the later President of the United States is a chief executive since all of the functions he executed were under the direct control of Congress.
-There were 10 presidents of Congress under the Articles.
-The first, Samuel Huntington, had been serving as president of the Continental Congress since September 28, 1779.
+He was not, however, an executive in the way the later president of the United States is a chief executive since all of the functions he executed were under the direct control of Congress.
+There were ten presidents of Congress under the Articles.
+The first, Samuel Huntington, took office as president of the Continental Congress on September 28, 1779.